0x7c13/Notepads/CI-CD_DOCUMENTATION.md

 <br>

-## 5. Automated GitHub release
+## 5. Automated versioning

-Automatically bumps up the GitHub tag in the repo, creates a GitHub release with the new tag and attaches the msixbundle to it
+Automatically bumps up the GitHub tag in the repo and executes the CD job

+Note: **not every commit to your master branch creates a release**

 #### Setup

 Add the following secrets by going to the repo **Settings** tab -> **Secrets**:

-1. **GIT_USER_NAME**

-- used to add the identity required for creating a tag
-- copy and paste your GitHub username as the value of the secret

-2. **GIT_USER_EMAIL**

-- used to add the identity required for creating a tag
-- copy and paste your primary GitHub email as the value of the secret

-3. **PACKAGE_CERTIFICATE_BASE64**
+1. **PACKAGE_CERTIFICATE_BASE64**

 - used to dynamically create the PFX file required for the signing of the **msixbundle**
 - use the following PowerShell code locally to turn your PFX file into Base64: